 Athirapally Waterfalls: Raavan Was Shot Here

-80 feet of silvery-white veil of roaring water, spraying cool mist everywhere as it violently crashes onto the rocks below.
-This is Athirapally waterfalls, the largest in Kerala, and one which will always remain a favorite backdrop in a lot of Indian movies; as the title of this posts suggests, Raavan was shot here; a colleague of ours provided this information first, later on confirmed by our driver in Thrissur.
+Eighty feet of silvery-white veil of roaring water, spraying cool mist everywhere as it violently crashes onto the rocks below.
+This is Athirapally waterfalls, the largest in Kerala, and one which will always remain a favourite backdrop in a lot of Indian movies; as the title of this post suggests, Raavan was shot here; a colleague of ours provided this information first, later on, confirmed by our driver in Thrissur.

 “The International Bird Association has declared it an ‘Important Bird Area’ and the Asian Nature Conservation Foundation has recommended that the area should be declared a sanctuary or a national park.